devsw-prayas/Kotlin-KAI-Fuzzer/README.md

                                         oracle → dedup → minimize → artifact
 ```

 The two passes are completely independent.
-Destabilizers never touch the corpus.
-Construction mutations never see destabilizer-injected constructs.
-The corpus stays clean.
+Destabilizer-injected constructs become part of the corpus entry permanently.
+Construction mutations in subsequent iterations build on top of them — producing emergent combinations that neither pass could generate alone.
+This is intentional: the destabilized corpus is richer and pushes the MCMC chain into more complex regions of program-space.

 ---